-Injured by a Defective Product in North Carolina?
+Injured Due to Premises Liability in North Carolina?

 Businesses and other property owners are legally obligated to ensure their buildings and land are reasonably safe for visitors.
 While the definition of “reasonably safe” may depend on the type of property and intent of a guest, property owners generally must remove, repair or warn of dangerous conditions or hazards that may cause a fall or other accident.
 For example, a grocery store must clean up spills in a timely manner to prevent slip and fall accidents.
 When an owner neglects this duty, dangerous conditions may persist and cause serious injuries or wrongful death to visitors.
 If you or a loved one sustained injuries in an accident on someone else’s property, then you may be able to file a premises liability lawsuit to recover compensation for your medical bills and other damages.